SFBAC NATS

 co-vice president of Student Auditions

-From 2017 to 2019, Benjamin was a young artist tenor with Madison Opera, where he performed and covered various operatic roles.
-He also served as an assistant director and vocal coach at the Música nelle Marche summer program in Urbino, Italy, from 2017 to 2022, performing in numerous cities across Italy.
+From 2017 to 2019, Benjamin was a young artist with Madison Opera, where he sang and covered principal roles.
+He also served as assistant director and vocal coach at Musica nelle Marche, a summer opera program in Urbino, Italy, performing throughout the country from 2017 to 2022.

 dr. erin mcomber